angelajt-bsu/bsu-data-sharing-workshop/_episodes/text-lesson_3.md

 > When someone mentions data sharing to you- what do you immediately think of?
 > What else do you think could be shared?
 {: .discussion}

+#### Types of data that can be shared
+1. Input data- ie the healthcare data that we use in